itszn/usc-multiplayer-server/docs/source/scorescreen.rst

 .. code-block:: c#

     int score
-    float gauge //value of the gauge at the end of the song int misses
+    int flags //gameplay options such as gauge type, mirror, and random. float gauge //value of the gauge at the end of the song int misses
     int goods